Applied tools

 Tool pages that explain the method before the workflow

-These routes stay interpretive on purpose.
-Each one names a specific reasoning situation, shows what can be learned on WinMedia, and marks the point where fuller operational use should move downstream.
+Each route names a specific reasoning situation, shows what can be learned on WinMedia, and points to the place where fuller operational use should move downstream.

 Learn here

-What the bridge layer already covers on WinMedia
+What the applied tools surface already covers on WinMedia

 - response diagnosis before a draft becomes trusted or published